Drupal 8 End-of-Life and Support: What’s Next?

 4. Check if you have any deprecated code on your site and fix/remove it.

-After completing these tasks, your site can be upgraded to Drupal version 9 (and later on to version 10).
+After completing these tasks, your site can be upgraded to Drupal version 10.3, and then to Drupal 11.

 Each of our team members has, on average, 11 years of experience in Drupal Development, and several of them are Acquia-certified.
-We also are a supporting partner to the Drupal Association, regularly contribute to the Drupal Project, and are one of the main organizers of BADCamp, a Drupal-focused community event.
+We are also a supporting partner of the Drupal Association, regularly contribute to the Drupal Project, and are one of the main organizers of BADCamp, a Drupal-focused community event.